DarshanScripts/stratego/README.md

 * You can kill the server with `kill $(cat /scratch/{user}/ollama_serve.pid)` or `pkill -f "/scratch/{user}/ollama_bin/ollama serve"`.
 * When you have ConnectError: [WinError 10061], try `$env:OLLAMA_HOST = "http://127.0.0.1:{your_host}"` to set Ollama host as your address as well.

-## Regarding Using Different Large Language Models

-- Write down your insights...

 ## Dataset and prompt optimization

 #In the main.py file: